irebuf/dncs-lab/README.md

-In the first (A) there are `host-1-a`, `host-1-b`, `switch` and `router-1`; this net is split in two vLan.
-The vLan with the tag 170 links `router-1` with `host-1-a`; on the other side we have vLan 171 that link `router-1` with `host-1-b`. <br>
+In the first Subnet (A) there are `host-1-a`, `host-1-b`, `switch` and `router-1`; this net is split in two VLANs.
+The VLAN with the tag 170 links `router-1` with `host-1-a`; on the other side we have VLAN 171 that link `router-1` with `host-1-b`. <br>
-The second Subnetwork (B) links the two routers of the topology eachother. <br>
+The second Subnet (B) links the two routers of the topology eachother. <br>
 In the last one (C),  the net links `router-2` with `host-2-c`.

 <a name="Subnets"></a>
 # Descriptions of  subnets
 <a name="A"></a>
 ## Subnet A
 Subnet A is  the part of the network in which we can find `router-1`, `switch`, `host-1-a` and `host-1-b`.
-We split the link between the port eth1 of the router and the port eth1 of the switch in two vLans, so we can use the same physical link to connect two different hosts through the switch.
+We split the link between the port eth1 of the router and the port eth1 of the switch in two VLANs, so we can use the same physical link to connect two different hosts through the switch.

 The VLAN that links `router-1` to `host-1-a` has 24 bit reserved and only 8 bit dedicated to the hosts but its enough for our configuration.
 Even if we have 2^8 (256) different IP address, we can't use all it.
 2 IPs are reserved: the first one (192.168.170.0) is for IP address space (it has all the last 8 bit at zero) and the last one (192.168.170.255) is the broadcast address (it has all the last 8 bit at one).
-We decided to use the first free IP address for the port eth1 of the host-1-a (192.168.170.1) and the last free for the port eth1.170 of the router (192.168.170.254). he request for router-1 was to have 130 possibily hosts to use.
+We decided to use the first free IP address for the port eth1 of the host-1-a (192.168.170.1) and the last free for the port eth1.170 of the router (192.168.170.254).
+The request for router-1 was to have 130 possibily hosts to use.
 Using 7 bits for host we would have had only 128 different IPs addresses: they were not enought for our configuration.
 So we opt to use 8 bit (254 possibile hosts to use).

-On the other side the VLAN that link `router-1` to `host-1-b` has 27 bit reserved for the Net and only 5 for the hosts.
+On the other side the VLAN that links `router-1` to `host-1-b` has 27 bit reserved for the Net and only 5 for the hosts.
 In this case we need at least 25 different IP addresses and the 2^5 (32) addresses are enough for IP address space, broadcast address and hosts.
-The first IP has to be used for IP address space and in our configuration is 192.168.171.224; the second is 192.168.171.225 and we decided to use for port eth1 of `host-1-b`.
-We used the second-last 192.168.171.254 for eth1.171 of `router-1` and finally we have to use the last IP 192.168.171.255, with all the last 5 bit ad 1 for broadcast addess.
+The first IP has to be used for IP address space and in our configuration is 192.168.171.224; the second is 192.168.171.225 and we decided to use it for port eth1 of `host-1-b`.
+We used the second-last 192.168.171.254 for eth1.171 of `router-1` and in the end we have to use the last IP 192.168.171.255, with all the last 5 bits at 1, for broadcast addess.

 <a name="r1-a"></a>
 ### Router-1
-We added in the file router-1.sh the following lines:
+We added in the file `router-1.sh` the following lines:
   ```
 ip link set dev eth1 up
 ip link add link eth1 name eth1.170 type vlan id 170